 There are plenty of excellent places to stay in Salta and in the Quebrada de Humahuaca, as well as several good restaurants.
 Here are a few recommendations for you:

 - Posada de Luz is easily the best hotel in Tilcara, built in adobe and with a gorgeous garden.
+Make sure you book in advance, as rooms tend to sell out fast.

 How to get to Salta